 No More Plaque

-I have to admit I was surprised when my dental hygienist said, “you no longer have plaque on your teeth.”
+I’ll admit my surprise when my dental hygienist said, “you no longer have plaque on your teeth.”
 She also said, “you only have stain from drinking coffee or tea.”
 Then she asked, “Are you using baking soda?”
-I actually thought to myself, Hmmm…it must be well-known, at least in the dental community, that baking soda removes plaque and Wow, if I gave up coffee, tea and any stain-causing drinks, what would she do during my appointment?
+I actually thought to myself, Hmmm…it must be well-known at least in the dental community, that baking soda removes plaque, and Wow, if I gave up coffee, tea, and any stain-causing drinks, what would she do during my appointment?

-If you’ve ever made your own toothpaste, you know it’s often too sloppy in the summer or too hard in the winter.
-Living in New Hampshire, I had to experiment to keep my toothpaste soft in the winter and more solid in the summer.
+If you’ve ever made your own toothpaste, you know it’s usually too sloppy in the summer or too hard in the winter.
+I had to experiment to keep my toothpaste softer in the winter and more solid in the summer.
 Coconut oil is solid at 76° and stays liquid above that temperature.
-Not only is coconut oil said to be a teeth whitener, the same is said about orange essential oil.
+Coconut oil and orange essential oil are both known teeth whiteners.

 The Right Consistency

-My secrets to keeping it the right consistency: In winter, I add fractionated coconut oil (FCO) and in the summer, I omit the FCO and add more baking soda.
+My secrets to keeping the right consistency: In winter, I add fractionated coconut oil (FCO) or MOM (Milk of Magnesia) In the summer, I omit the FCO and add more baking soda.
 I keep adding baking soda until it’s the consistency I want.
-To make adjustments in temperatures under 76°, it will first have to be heated or added to a food processor (I use this mini-processor).
-I sometimes use a bigger one and make more at once.
-Since we all keep our homes at different temperatures, we’ll use differing amounts of FCO or baking soda.
-Start with my basic recipe and go from there—adding either more FCO or more baking soda.
+To make adjustments in temperatures under 76°, it needs to be heated until melted or added to a food processor (I use this mini-processor).
+I sometimes use a bigger processor to make more at once.
+Since we all keep our homes at different temperatures, we’ll all use different amounts of FCO and baking soda.
+Start with my basic recipe and go from there—adding either more FCO, MOM, or more baking soda.

-If you’re interested in purchasing Améo products, please contact me via email so I can show you how easy it is to purchase at a wholesale price.
+If you’d like to learn more about Améo’s Clinical Grade products, you can contact me via Lynn at makehealthierchoices.com.
+I can show you how easy it is to purchase at a wholesale price.

 - ½ Cup Refined Coconut Oil